CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 In this lab you have completed the following:
 - Created and setup up the Lakehouse.
-- Create ddelta tables in the lakehouse.
+- Create delta tables in the lakehouse.
 - Accessed Eventhouse data from the lakehouse.
 - Built the KQL DB schema.